 You may also like to read: An Ultimate Guide to Outdoor Photoshoot Ideas for Men and Women

-Choosing A Location for Shooting
+Choosing A Location for Street Photography

 - Anna Karenina.
 This theme gained popularity after the release of the film starring Keira Knightley.
 An abandoned or operating depot, a lonely waiting for a train, a train in the frame, rails and the romance of a desert environment.